0LNetworkCommunity/libra-legacy-v6/verifiable_delay/README.md

 This repo includes three crates

-* `classgroup, which includes a class group implementation, as well as a trait for class groups.
+* `classgroup`, which includes a class group implementation, as well as a trait for class groups.
 * `vdf`, which includes a Verifyable Delay Function (VDF) trait, as well as an implementation of that trait.